Introduction:-

 It can analyze vast, complex datasets with superhuman consistency, identifying subtle patterns invisible to the human eye.
 Its power in early detection lies in several key approaches:

 a- Advanced Medical Imaging Analysis: AI algorithms are being trained on millions of radiology images (MRIs, CT scans, X-rays) to spot minuscule anomalies a speck on a lung CT or a distorted tissue structure in a mammogram that even expert radiologists might miss or dismiss as insignificant.
 These “digital biomarkers” can indicate very early-stage disease.
+These tools assist clinicians and are integrated into workflows; they are not standalone diagnostics.

 b- Liquid Biopsies and Multi-Omics: One of the most promising frontiers is the use of AI to analyze “liquid biopsies” simple blood draws.
 Tumors shed tiny amounts of DNA, proteins, and other metabolites into the bloodstream long before they form a lump.
 AI can sift through this noisy molecular data, identifying the unique “signal” of a nascent cancer from a person’s normal genetic background, potentially flagging risk years in advance.